 Illiquidity premiums

+Investing in venture requires a long time horizon.
 This is why USVC is designed for investors who are willing to wait and be patient for potential returns.

 Institutions solved this decades ago — dedicated teams, decades-long manager relationships, hundreds of millions of dollars.
 You never had that option.
 Until now.